Work Of Delivery Boys Registers Increase In City Amid Lockdown - UrduPoint

 Work Of Delivery Boys Registers Increase In City Amid Lockdown

-The work of food delivery boys has registered an increase in federal capital due to rising demand for home deliveries of groceries, food and medicines during lockdown amidst the prevailing Coronavirus crisis in the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Apr, 2020 ) :The work of food delivery boys has registered an increase in Federal capital due to rising demand for home deliveries of groceries, food and medicines during lockdown amidst the prevailing Coronavirus crisis in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Apr, 2020 ) :The work of delivery boys has registered an increase in Federal capital due to rising demand for home deliveries of groceries, food and medicines during lockdown amidst the prevailing Coronavirus crisis in the country.

 Soon after the lockdown imposed in the city, the majority of the bike hailing services in the federal capital started relying on offering food, grocery and medicines delivery services to facilitate the customers as well as saving themselves from the acute business loss.